-Utilising the desktop research findings, and in light of The School Games review in 2016, the Youth Sport Trust, funded by the Sport England National Lottery, launched a pilot project to evaluate the feasibility of conducting alternative competition formats through the School Games Organiser network with the overarching aim of increasing young people’s participation in sport and physical activity.
+A pilot project was launched to evaluate alternative competition formats through the School Games Organiser network with the overarching aim of increasing young people’s participation in sport and physical activity.

 PR Campaign: #ReframeCompetition

-To continue to build on the SG Mission and Vision, the campaign looks to tackle some of the negative experiences that exist within competition when there is an over-emphasis on a single outcome – most goals, fastest time or furthest distance.
-We know that these issues are prominent in school sport competitions and in some cases, having negative effects on young people taking part in school sport.
+To continue to build on the School Games mission and vision, the #ReframeCompetition campaign aims to tackle the negative experiences that exist within competition when there is an over-emphasis on a single outcome.
+We know these issues are prominent in school sport competitions and often have negative effects on young people taking part.
+This campaign is part of that support.

 The School Games mission is putting physical activity and competitive sport at the heart of schools and providing more young people with the opportunity to compete and achieve their personal best.